wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) helps you scan, index and archive all your physical documents.
 * [pydigitize](https://news.ycombinator.com/item?id=30615279) uses OCRmyPDF and other tools to convert paper documents to PDFs ready for archival.
+* [Deskew](https://github.com/galfar/deskew) is a command line tool for deskewing scanned text documents.
+It uses Hough transform to detect "text lines" in the image.
+As an output, you get an image rotated so that the lines are horizontal.

 ## Search